sozialhelden/brokenlift/README.md

 After you have installed everything it's time to fill the database with some random data.
-Please perfom `bundle exec rake db:populate`.
+Please perform `bundle exec rake db:populate`.

 ## Installation → the shiny new way

 We use [Vagrant](http://vagrantup.com/ "Vagrant") to setup a virtual machine which acts like our production system with all the dependencies.
 Once set, you check out the brokenlift repository on github, put it in the share folder between the virtual machine (guest system) and your machine (host